-When the sheer volume of items on a project view gets out of hand, the filtering options in projects help you drill down to see the information you need.
-Apply filtering options in any view to cut out the clutter and only see items that apply to specific criteria.
+When the sheer volume of tasks on a project view gets out of hand, the filtering options in projects help you drill down to see the information you need.
+Apply filtering options in any view to cut out the clutter and only see tasks that apply to specific criteria.

-Filters are easy to use and they narrow down items by specifying simple conditions.
+Filters are easy to use and they narrow down tasks by specifying simple conditions.
 These conditions can be selections of values in system fields or other user fields.
-When filters are applied, only the filtered items start showing up on your project visualization.
+When filters are applied, only the filtered tasks start showing up on your project visualization.

 You can also specify advanced filter conditions that support multiple selections so that you can filter for combinations of values.